Service Pack 2 Problems and Workarounds

-You can open your browser advanced settings and enable running scripts.
+You can change Internet Explorer advanced settings and enable running scripts.
 You will then no longer be prompted by your web browser to allow active content.
-This may not work for all users.
+Optionally, you can download another web browser like Firefox or Google Chrome for off-line testing.

-To allow scripts to run while you are working on a web template on your computer: Open your web browser (Internet Explorer).
+Open your Internet Explorer web browser.
 Select "Tools" on the menu, then select "Internet Options".
 Select the "Advanced" tab.
-Find the "Allow active content to run on my computer" tab and check this setting to on.
-See figure below:
+Find the "Allow active content to run files on My Computer" tab and check this setting to on (this option may also be under "security").

 Notes from Microsoft Support: